-Just been assessing the remittance notices that incorporated the question about free wifi for next season in return for a small increase in the siterents.
+10/5/19 Just been assessing the remittance notices that incorporated the question about free wifi for next season in return for a small increase in the siterents.
 The result was a 55% approval for this proposal (of those who expressed a view).
 Although a fair number of people had no preference either way.
-So what this means is that this will go ahead and so there will be a small increase in the siterents in capital terms for next season, as explained before.).
-The service will cover multiple devices.
-More details in due course.
+So what this means is that this will go ahead and there will be a small increase in the siterents in capital terms for next season, as explained before).
+The service will cover multiple devices (up to 4 at the same time).

 At the Dolphin & Seadell Bars in Hemsby we’ve been requested to look into the availability of non/low alcohol beers.
 Understandable if having to drive later that day of course, or just stuck in the Bar watching the football and not wanting to go over the top.
 Low alcohol products have been about for a while of course.
 Bottled low alcohol lagers seem OK but not very popular because customer reaction has been that they don’t taste of much.
 Until now I don’t think there’s been a bitter that’s been worth drinking either.
 But things are changing and now Adnams (the Suffolk brewers who are our main suppliers) have produced a low alcohol version of their popular “Ghost Ship” on draught & in 500ml bottles (0.5%abv): we’ve done a survey and it’s hard to identify a taste difference from the standard product.
 There’s also a range of low alcohol wines (again 0.5%abv), and we’ll be stocking these from the end of March.
 Then a bit of breaking news.
 The Hemsby Kebab & Pizza (at the Seadell Bar) has been taken over by the new people and will now be called “Istanbul Delight”.
 They are a professional, but private firm – not a franchise.
 They’re just finishing a makeover ready to open towards the end of \February.
 I believe they will be introducing a delivery service as well, and I think the menu – while based around kebabs and pizza as before, will have a more Egyptian slant.
 So more details to follow about this as it happens.